xMervos/webshart/README.md

 ## What is this?

-Webshart is a fast reader for a specific webdataset format: tar files with separate JSON index files.
+Webshart is a fast reader for webdataset tar files with separate JSON index files.
 This format enables random access to any file in the dataset without downloading the entire archive.

-**The format is rare** but used by some large image datasets:
-- `NebulaeWis/e621-2024-webp-4Mpixel`
-- `picollect/danbooru2` (subfolder: `images`)
-- Other picollect datasets

-**Not a replacement** for HF datasets or the webdataset library - just a purpose-built tool for this indexed format.
+**The indexed format** provides massive performance benefits:

+- **Random access**: Jump to any file instantly
+- **Selective downloads**: Only fetch the files you need
+- **True parallelism**: Read from multiple shards simultaneously
+- **Cloud-optimized**: Works efficiently with HTTP range requests

 **Performance**: 10-20x faster for random access, 5-10x faster for batch reads compared to standard tar extraction.

+**Growing ecosystem**: While not all datasets use this format yet, you can easily create indices for any tar-based dataset (see below).

 ## Quick Start